0glabs/0g-da-client/docs/spec/protocol-modules/attestation/attestation.md

 # Attestation Module

-The attestation module of the EigenDA protocol is implemented by the EigenDA smart contracts which provide the following interfaces:
+The attestation module of the ZGDA protocol is implemented by the ZGDA smart contracts which provide the following interfaces:
 - A `confirmBatch` method for confirming data store confirmation.
 - `register` and `deregister` methods for registering and deregistering DA nodes.